dhclarke99/lessonlab/README.md

 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

-### `npm test`

-Launches the test runner in the interactive watch mode.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Environment Setup